Martin-Ivanc/Trinity-Crossbow-Cutter/README.md

 Modified Trinity Toolhead with Crossbow Cutter

 This repository contains a modified version of the Trinity Toolhead, extended to support a Crossbow Cutter.
-The goal of this modification is to integrate a compact and reliable cutting mechanism directly into the Trinity Toolhead, while preserving compatibility with the original design philosop
+The goal of this modification is to integrate a compact and reliable cutting mechanism directly into the Trinity Toolhead, while preserving compatibility with the original design philosophy

 ![Dragon Render](https://github.com/user-attachments/assets/2ae65b5a-df3a-4230-9a4e-5c7ffb0b0dd4)